 Operating segments: there are publicly traded securities within the group and therefore a requirement to disclose information about Group operating segments under IFRS 8.
 Segmental information is disclosed in note 2(b) and as part of the analysis in note 12.
 Information about income, expenditure and assets attributable to material operating segments are based on the nature and function of assets held rather than geography.
-This is appropriate based on the similarity of the services nature of risks, type of customer and nature of on') ty ing regulatory environment across all geographical locations in which the Group operates.
-Operating segments are analysed along the lines of information presented to the Chief Operating Decision Maker who for the purpose of these accounts is determined to be the Board. ty ger Going concern After making enquiries, the Board has a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
-For this reason the Board continues to adopt the going concern basis in preparing the Group financial statements. ce ble , 5. s Basis of consolidation The Consolidated Financial Statements include TVHA and its subsidiaries (together 'the Group').
+This is appropriate based on the similarity of the services, nature of risks, type of customer and nature of regulatory environment across all geographical locations in which the Group operates.
+Operating segments are analysed along the lines of information presented to the Chief Operating Decision Maker who for the purpose of these accounts is determined to be the Board.

+Going concern

+After making enquiries, the Board has a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+For this reason the Board continues to adopt the going concern basis in preparing the Group financial statements.

+Basis of consolidation

+The Consolidated Financial Statements include TVHA and its subsidiaries (together 'the Group').
 MTVH, the Group was created in October 2018 from a merger between TVHA and MHT.
 The merger created one new reporting entity.
 The accounts of MTVH have been prepared using merger accounting which assumes the newly merged entity had always existed.
 The comparatives have been prepared on a similar basis.

 Non-exchange transactions where there is a clear gift of control are accounted for as business combinations.
 Control is achieved where the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The results of the subsidiaries are included in the consolidated Statement of Comprehensive Income from the date of their formation or gift in to the Group.
 All intra-Group transactions, balances, surpluses and deficits are eliminated in full on consolidation.

-S, Investments in subsidiaries are accounted for at cost less impairment in the individual financial statements.
+Investments in subsidiaries are accounted for at cost less impairment in the individual financial statements.
 The Association participates in a number of regeneration partnerships with other Registered Providers.
 These arrangements involve jointly controlled assets and the Association's share of those jointly controlled assets, any related liabilities and any income or expenditure in relation to those jointly controlled assets are included in the results of the Group, in proportion to its share in those assets.

 The Group has entered into a number of contractual arrangements that are classified as jointly controlled entities.
-Jointly controlled entities are accounted for using the equity method, which reflects the Group's share of the profit or loss, other comprehensive income and equity of the iointly controlled entity.
-S, less impairment in the individual financial statements.
-The Association participates in a number of regeneration partnerships with other Registered Providers.
-These arrangements involve jointly controlled assets and the Association's share of those jointly controlled assets, any related liabilities and any income or expenditure in relation to those jointly controlled assets are included in the results of the Group, in proportion to its share in those assets.
-The Group has entered into a number of contractual arrangements that are classified as jointly controlled entities.
-Jointly controlled entities are accounted for using the equity method, which reflects the Group's Disclosure exemptions
+Jointly controlled entities are accounted for using the equity method, which reflects the Group's share of the profit or loss, other comprehensive income and equity of the jointly controlled entity.

+Notes forming part of the financial statements for the year ended 31 March 2019

+Disclosure exemptions